ozontech/testo/docs/how-to.md

 Standard `go test` flags such as `-parallel`, `-count` and `-timeout` apply unchanged - Testo tests are regular Go tests underneath.

-You can expect all `AfterEach` and `AfterAll` hooks to execute at the end of each test properly.

-Please note, that `AfterEach` (only applies to it) hook is deferred to run at the end of the test.
+`AfterEach` and `AfterAll` still run for parallel tests, but `AfterEach` is deferred to the end of the test body - if the test has parallel sub-tests, the hook runs BEFORE they finish:
-If that test has sub-tests marked as parallel, this hook will run BEFORE those sub-tests are finished.

 ```go
 func (*Suite) Test(t T) {